OGnewar/Computer-Networking/Assignment-04/Assignment04.md

 ## Tasks:
 ```
 1. Design a system for assigning IP address automatically to host on a network.
-2. Simulate a DNS Server and Web Server in packet server.
-3. Simulate DHCP on packet tracer.
+2. Simulate DHCP on packet tracer.
 Have at least two different network.
 ```
-## 1. Design a system for assigning IP address automatically to host on a network.
+# 1. Design a system for assigning IP address automatically to host on a network.

 <img src="01.PNG">